-The starting pay for apprentices is usually between 50 percent and 55 percent of what journeymen ironworkers make.
+The starting pay for apprentices is usually about 50 percent of what journeymen ironworkers make.
 They receive pay increases as they learn to do more.

-The vast majority of ironworkers work full time.
+The majority of ironworkers work full time.
 Structural ironworkers who work at great heights do not work during wet, icy, or extremely windy conditions.
 Reinforcing ironworkers may be limited by any kind of precipitation.

-Employment of ironworkers is projected to grow 9 percent over the next ten years, faster than the average for all occupations.
-Employment growth will vary by specialty.
+Overall employment of ironworkers is projected to grow 13 percent over the next ten years, faster than the average for all occupations.

 Steel and reinforced concrete are an important part of commercial and industrial buildings.
 Future construction of these structures is expected to require ironworkers.
 The need to rehabilitate, maintain, or replace an increasing number of older highways and bridges is also expected to lead to some employment growth.